sherwinchiu/submission-server/exercise-scripts/week2/week2-tests.md

 ### Divisibility

 User will ask for two numbers, and using the remainder operator, figure out if the first number is divisible by the second.
-Print out the corresponding text.
+Print out the corresponding text, and use else-if statements.

 ```
 What is the first number?
 5